tcosolutions/betterscan/README.md

-Betterscan uses many tools for Code, Cloud, secrets, dependencies - SCA (software composition analysis) and Supply Chain Risks, and also precise Graph-based SAST analysis for Code.
+Betterscan uses many tools for Code, Cloud, secrets, dependencies - SCA (software composition analysis) and Supply Chain Risks, and also precise Graph-based SAST analysis for Code and AI/OpenAI GPT.
 Please be patient with your analyses. **For commercial use PRO version is recommended (all features available)**

+OpenAI GPT plugin is available only in PRO version and requires paid OpenAPI plan (billed per usage, ca. 20 files = few cents)

 If you want to scan your Code and Infrastructure (including Secrets, SBOMs, and dependencies)